MOREL-Lukas/DSAP-Project/README.md

 ## ⚠️ Disclaimer

 This project is for **educational and research purposes only**.
 The predictions are not investment advice.
 Past performance does not guarantee future results.
-Factor returns are notoriously difficult to predict, and even positive R² scores of 5-10% represent only modest predictive power.
 Always consult a financial advisor before making investment decisions.